Campus of the Massachusetts Institute of Technology: Tang Hall (1973)

-Tang Hall (W84) is organized into small apartment suites on each floor, occupied by virgin graduate students.
+Tang Hall (W84) is organized into small apartment suites on each floor, occupied by unmarried graduate students.
 The building structure is unusual at MIT, in that it is made of modular reinforced concrete structural elements, prefabricated off-site.
 On the campus, this method has usually been reserved for free-standing parking garage structures.

 Whitaker College (1982)

 Whitaker College (Building E25) houses the College of Health Sciences and Technology as well as MIT Medical.

 Howard W. Johnson Athletic Center (1981)

 The Howard W. Johnson Athletic Center, named for MIT's 12th president, is located at the west end of the interconnected DAPER Complex, immediately adjacent to the Zesiger Center. with Johnson simply referring to one section of the complex.
 The Johnson Center houses MIT's varsity fencing, ice hockey, tennis, and track & field teams.

 The first floor includes a seasonal ice rink, team locker-room and equipment facilities, and athletic trainers' offices and workspace.
 The ice rink doubles, in the off-season, as an arena which hosts, among other events, the Career Fair and the annual Spring Weekend Concert.
 The second floor connects to the Zesiger Center's DAPER offices and pool gallery.
 The third floor consists of an indoor track and field space, including a small weights area, which often must be shared by MIT's spring athletic teams early in the season, as the Cambridge weather tends to be too cold and/or snowy to practice outside.
 During finals week, the (ice-free) ice rink and indoor track are utilized to administer final exams for large classes requiring the ample space.